nd1012/wan24-Crypto/README.md

 handler, which supports the attributes from above.
 You should implement algorithm validation etc. for a key signing request by yourself, since such requirements are not really good to match with a basic API.

+For validating the signed attributes of a signing request or a signed key, you can use the `SignedAttributes.Validate(Async)` methods.
+Using the `SignedAttributes.ValidationOptions` you can specify common restrictions for the above listed default attributes.
+The validation will be executed also, if `AsymmetricSignedPublicKey.Validate(Async)` was called.
+For additional attribute validations you can set `SignedAttributes.AdditionalValidation(Async)` handlers.
+If no public key suite store was given, key exchange/signature keys will be looked up in the PKI, which was given in the options (`CryptoEnvironment.PKI` is being used per default).

 ## PAKE